Harrington and Lowca Light Railway: Passenger services

 Given the success of the workmen's service the WISC, in co-operation with the CWJR, decided to introduce a publicly advertised passenger service over the same route, which would effectively "upgrade" the workmen's service.
 Then, as now, the procedure to introduce such a service was costly, slow and fraught with pitfalls.
-However, the Light Railway Act of 1896 had made it possible to open a "Light Railway" with many fewer hurdles to cross.
+However, the Light Railways Act 1896 had made it possible to open a "light railway" with many fewer hurdles to cross.
 Such lines were restricted to 25 mph and 8 tons axleweight, thereby presenting fewer hazards to all concerned.
-The process of seeking a "Light Railway Order" did not involve an Act of Parliament with attendant costs and delays.
-Step One was to publish a local press "Notice", to which interested parties could respond, this was done on 22 May 1912, setting out the case for a "Harrington and Lowca Light Railway."
+The process of seeking a light railway order did not involve an act of Parliament with attendant costs and delays.
+Step one was to publish a local press "notice", to which interested parties could respond, this was done on 22 May 1912, setting out the case for a "Harrington and Lowca Light Railway."
 This led to a public meeting in Workington on 20 July 1912 at which the LNWR objected to the service on the grounds that it would be a competing line.
 They subsequently accepted that it would not and withdrew their opposition.